 Hazing is victimization - an act of power and control over others.
 Hazing is premeditated and NOT accidental.
 It is abusive, degrading, often life threatening, and it is a fundamental violation of human dignity.
 Hazing can be defined as any action or activity which does not contribute to the positive development of a person; which inflicts or intends to cause physical or mental harm or anxieties; which may demean, degrade or disgrace any person regardless of location, intent or consent of participants.
 Hazing can also be defined as any action or situation, which intentionally endangers a student seeking admission into or affiliation with any student organization.
-Find more information about hazing, how you recognize what it is, and how you can report it on the UCLA Anti-Hazing Website.
-You can also contact OFSL at email@example.com or 310-825-6322 to talk to a staff member about any hazing concerns.
+Find more information about hazing, how you recognize what it is, and how you can report it by visiting the OFSL Hazing Prevention website.
+You can also contact OFSL at firstname.lastname@example.org or 310-825-6322 to talk to a staff member about any hazing concerns.
 Additional information can be found at StopHazing.org.

 National APIDA Panhellenic Association

 The National APIDA Panhellenic Association (or NAPA) is a collective group of leaders within the Asian Pacific Islander Desi American community who work together to advocate, collaborate, and educate their members and constituency for the greater good.